Essay

 • and any commitments or summaries that tell the next step where it is allowed to start.

-the next token step does not begin from nowhere.
+The next token step does not begin from nowhere.

 It begins from a state that previous work created.